readonlylink/readonlylink-books/zguide/src/preface.md

 ## ZeroMQ in a Hundred Words

-ZeroMQ (also known as 0MQ, 0\MQ, or zmq) looks like an embeddable networking library but acts like a concurrency framework.
+ZeroMQ (also known as ØMQ, 0MQ, or zmq) looks like an embeddable networking library but acts like a concurrency framework.
 It gives you sockets that carry atomic messages across various transports like in-process, inter-process, TCP, and multicast.
 You can connect sockets